Nenotriple/TkToolTip/README.md

 ## Usage

-Tooltips must be associated with a widget.
+Tooltips must be bound with a widget.
 There are two common patterns.

 ### Bind a tooltip directly